mettin/next-server-test/README.md

 5. Go to your developer team, and open your boards.
 6. Click on a supported item, such as a sticky note.
-7. From the context menu that appears, click on the plus icon If you hover over it, it will say `App actions`.
+7. From the context menu that appears, click on the plus icon.
+If you hover over it, it will say `App actions`.
 8. Select a custom action to send a notification to the Miro Board (see App Demo).

 # 🗂️ Folder structure <a name="folder"></a>